yinon-gold/mlops-dtu-project/reports/README.md

 > Answer:

 In order to manage dependencies more efficiently, we utilized virtual environments.
-The pipreqs python package was employed to generate requirements, which were subsequently installed using pip.
+We used pip freeze to generate requirements, and then put them in requirements.txt.

-For a new team member to contribute to this project, the process is quite straightforward.
+For a new team member to contribute to this project, the process is straightforward.

-They simply need to establish a new virtual environment.
-Following this, they must install the necessary requirements.
-These can be found in a file named requirements.txt.
-This approach ensures a smooth transition for new team members, allowing them to quickly adapt and contribute to the project, while also maintaining consistency in the development environment.
+They would have to clone the repository, create a virtual environment, and install the dependencies from the requirements.txt file.

 ### Question 5